jonobri/arc-grant-search/README.md

 ## Installation

 The project was built using [uv](https://github.com/astral-sh/uv) to manage dependencies and other project metadata.
-The project is initialised with a `pyproject.toml` file, which is used to manage dependencies and other project metadata.

 ## Usage

 This project uses the [ARC Grants API](https://dataportal.arc.gov.au/NCGP/Web/Grant/Help) to search for grants.
+This can be used to understand the ARC's funding priorities over the recent past.

 Results are returned in CSV and SQLite formats.